 Description

-High school science teachers will wade in with us to study the wetland ecology, water quality, and natural resource management survey techniques.
-Learn from our in-house science professionals how to access our real-time water quality data.
-Receive education materials targeted for your students.
-For more information, email Jennifer.bucheit@dnr.ohio.gov
+High school science teachers will wade in with us to study wetland ecology, water quality, and natural resource management survey techniques.
+Learn from our in-house science professionals about how to access our real-time water quality data and receive education materials targeted for your students.
+For more Teacher's on the Estuary information, email Jennifer.bucheit@dnr.ohio.gov

 To register contact Jennifer Bucheit jennifer.bucheit@dnr.state.oh.us